Training

 *Pre-requisite/class pairing: None

-*Recertification: Annually (conducted during each employee's scheduled respirator fit-testing)
+*Recertification: Annually (conducted during each employee's scheduled respirator fit testing)

 Scaffold User

 All employees that will perform work on or from a scaffold must receive this training.
-This training teaches employees how to use scaffold, recognize hazards associated with various types of scaffolding, and provides education on procedures to control or minimize potential risks such as electrical, fall, and falling object hazards.
-The course also addresses handling materials, load-carrying capacity, installation of , and falling object protection systems.
+This training teaches employees how to use scaffolds, recognize hazards associated with various types of scaffolding, and provides education on procedures to control or minimize potential risks such as electrical, fall, and falling object hazards.
+The course also addresses handling materials, load-carrying capacity, installation of, and falling object protection systems.
 This course is not intended to meet the requirements for competency in building and/or installing scaffolds.
 Trainees must show competence and achieve a passing grade on the course evaluation.

 *Pre-requisite/class pairing: None